jlgreve/lernfeld10/readme.md

 Your builder should include reasonable sanity checks to ensure that only plausible and functional `Car` objects may be constructed.
 Finally, use your builder to construct two `Car` instances in the existing `main` method and print their details.

+### BONUS TASK: Car director

+For the bonus task, you will create a director that uses the car builder to construct a predefined `SUV` Car Object and a predefined `SportsCar` Object to replace the construction of these objects in the `main` method.